WebAssembly/spec/spectec/test-frontend/TEST.md

 {val ({LOCAL.TEE x})} ~> {val val ({LOCAL.SET x})}
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value val from the stack.
+3. Push the value val to the stack.
+4. Push the value val to the stack.
+5. Execute the instruction LOCAL.SET x.

 {val^k ({BLOCK bt instr*})} ~> ({LABEL_ n `{epsilon} val^k instr*})
     -- if bt = t_1^k -> t_2^n